cap-js/docs/java/observability.md

     </dependency>
     ```

+   Make sure that you are using at least version `3.8.2` of `cf-java-logging-support-opentelemetry-agent-extension`.
-3) Configure your application to enable the Open Telemetry Java Agent by adding or adapting the `JBP_CONFIG_JAVA_OPTS` parameter in your deployment descriptor, for example, _mta.yaml_:
+2) Configure your application to enable the Open Telemetry Java Agent by adding or adapting the `JBP_CONFIG_JAVA_OPTS` parameter in your deployment descriptor, for example, _mta.yaml_:

    ```yaml
    - name: <srv-module>